 Hip pain can occur at any time, making it difficult to take a walk, climb stairs, or run errands.
 If you experience hip pain that lasts for a week or more, don’t wait to seek treatment.
 At aCELLerated Interventional Orthopedics, interventional spine and pain management physician Brian Rich, MD, offers a variety of minimally invasive treatments to manage hip pain.
-To make an appointment at the practice in Southlake, Texas, or Lawton, Oklahoma, call the nearest office today or book online.
+To make an appointment at the practice in Decatur, Texas, or Lawton, Oklahoma, call the nearest office today or book online.

 Hip pain refers to any stiffness, aching, or discomfort that affects one or both of your hip joints.
 It can occur due to a sports or work injury or as a result of problems with the joint itself.
 In some cases, hip pain is caused by a disease like osteoarthritis or cancer.